 Through server virtualization, an organization can load a single physical server with dozens of virtual servers (also called virtual machines, or VMs) and ensure that that server’s resources are being used more effectively.
 Now, a data center can be more efficient with fewer physical machines.
 Through virtualization, organizations can easily keep resources utilized and dynamically adapt to each workload’s needs as it changes.

 A virtual server is a virtualized “instance” on a dedicated physical server.
 It is an isolated space with its own operating system, policies, applications, and services.
-Although it acts independently, it resides on a single server with a number of other virtual machines and shares software and hardware resources with those other machines through the use of a hypervisor.
+Although it acts independently, it resides on a single server with a number of other virtual machines and shares hardware resources with those other machines through the use of a hypervisor.
 Each virtual server is considered a guest of the main physical server, which is the host.

 Through abstraction, the hypervisor organizes all the computer’s resources—such as network interfaces, storage, memory, and processors—and gives each resource a logical alias.
 The hypervisor uses those resources to create virtual servers, or VMs.
 Each VM is made up of virtualized processors, memory, storage, and networking tools, and while it resides alongside multiple other VMs, it doesn’t “realize” it’s just one of many.
 It acts completely independently as if it were a single physical server.